Prostitution in Indonesia: Legal status

 Prostitution is not specifically addressed in the law.
 However, many officials interpreted "crimes against decency/morality" to apply to prostitution.
-Prostitution is widespread and largely tolerated, despite its contradiction with popular societal and religious norms Prostitution is most visibly manifested in Indonesia’s brothel complexes, or lokalisasi, which are found throughout the country.
+Prostitution is widespread and largely tolerated, despite its contradiction with popular societal and religious norms.
+Prostitution is most visibly manifested in Indonesia’s brothel complexes, or lokalisasi, which are found throughout the country.
 These brothels are managed under local government regulations.
-During or after raids by the police, the prostitutes are able to pay and be released from custody; this has led to police raids being called "nothing more than an income source for public order officers".
+During or after raids by the police, the prostitutes are able to pay and be released from custody; thus, sex worker advocate Anna Sulikah opined that police raids are "nothing more than an income source for public order officers".

 The Indonesian Child Protection Commission (KPAI) estimates that 30 percent of the prostitutes in Indonesia are below 18 years of age.
 The ILO puts the total number of child prostitutes in Jakarta at 5,000; according to the Jakarta city government, this is concentrated in Prumpung (North Jakarta), Grogol (West Jakarta) Tanah Abang (Central Jakarta), Block M (South Jakarta), as well as Jatinegara and Ciracas (both East Jakarta).
 Child sex tourism occurs, especially on the resort islands of Bali and Batam.